 This 2003 Tony Award-winning play is more than a baseball metaphor.
-It explores males’ problems in high-pressure environments, including insecurity and sexuality.
+It explores males’ problems in high-pressure environments, including insecurity.
 The play also explores the commercial appeal of naked male bodies.
-Though the play is not a satire on male sexuality, it does address the complex issues surrounding gay men in high-pressure situations.
+Though the play is not a satire , it does address the complex issues surrounding gay men in high-pressure situations.

 Take Me Out is an intense, tense, and heartbreaking drama.
 The play’s musical style is in tune with its underlying conflicting emotional subtexts.
 The play is alternately funny and heartbreaking.
 In this way, the audience may feel a sense of relief or sympathy for the characters.